 Adara saw the door of the farmhouse burst open.
 The other two riders rushed out, and ran for their dragons.
-One of them was struggling into his pants as he ran.
-He was barechested.

 The black dragon roared, and its fire came blazing up at them.
 Adara felt the searing of heat, and a shudder went through the ice dragon as the flames played along its belly.
 Then it craned its long neck around, and fixed its baleful empty eyes upon the enemy, and opened its frost-rimmed jaws.
 Out from among its icy teeth its breath came streaming, and that breath was pale and cold.